Who Else Wants To Be In The Top 5 Percent Of eBay Sellers?

 I found the way out.
-In February of 2003, I walked away from my eBay consignment business.
-I had been doing eBay consignment since 1998.
+In February of 2003, I walked away from my eBay consignment business I'd started in 1998.
 (I actually wrote the first book on eBay consignment!
 Maybe you have read it?)

 No more listing 50 to 100 items a day.
 No more spending 10 hours a week making out the bank deposits.

 I found a way to make more money on eBay, while running fewer auctions and doing less work.
 Today, I still sell on eBay, but rarely more than 100 items a month.
 As a rule I do not list more than 25 items a week.